A rash is an area (or areas) of reddened or discolored, irritated, bumpy, painful, or swollen skin. Usually, rashes aren't harmful or dangerous.

-Contact a doctor if the person seems ill, or if the rash is accompanied by fever or lasts more than a week
+Contact a doctor if your child has a rash and also seems ill or has a fever, or if the rash lasts more than a week.

 Keep in Mind

-While many rashes can be itchy, try not to scratch.
+Many rashes can be itchy, but it's important to try not to scratch them.
 Scratching can make a rash take longer to heal and can lead to infection or scarring.